enovella/enovella.github.io/_posts/2017-04-30-android-owasp-crackmes-level-3.md

 *"An Android crackme arose from hell.
 It doesn't make prisoners"*
 </div>

 This post details a way of solving the level 3 of Android crackmes released by the OWASP guys.
-Assuming you want to reproduce this write-up, let's make sure you know about binary disassemblers, decompilers, Dalvik bytecode and crackmes.
+Assuming you want to reproduce this write-up, let's make sure you know about binary disassemblers, decompilers, Dalvik bytecode and crackmes before reading this post.

-**Requirements**
+**Requirements: What do we need?**

 * Android phone or emulator to run the crackme APK
 * Binary disassembler to analyze assembly code and/or ARM decompiler to get C-like code.
 (IDA Pro and Hex-rays decompiler or radare2)
 * Android decompiler of your preference to obtain Java code.
 (BytecodeViewer, Jadx-gui, JEB, JD-GUI,...)
 * Very basic understanding of the JNI interface
+* Time and a bit of thinking

 **Assumptions and highlights:**